Architecture

 Canonicalization

-Canonicalization is the process of validating that a state transition (delta) is valid against the on-chain commitment.
+Canonicalization is the process of validating that a candidate delta matches the account commitment accepted by Miden.
 It is optional and mainly used in multi-user setups.

 - Optimistic mode: Deltas become canonical immediately, skipping the verification window.